 Artificial intelligence is a quickly growing technological innovation.
 A study from PwC estimates that the global economy could receive $15.7 trillion from AI by the year 2030.
 This technology can perform processes that were previously done by humans.
 This is no cause for concern though — AI can free up human labor so that employees can work on other important tasks and therefore improve productivity.

 Automation is a benefit of new technology solutions.
 When software becomes smarter, processes become more streamlined and fewer errors occur across the supply chain and other business processes.
 Shelly Gore said, “ERP automation not only reduces time spent on processes, but also automates data collection that becomes the basis of departmental integration, smart decision-making, AI and machine learning.”

 Internet of Things

 IoT is the smart, digital connectivity between objects.
 For example, if you have lights that you can turn off by asking your connected smart speaker to do so automatically, you have experienced IoT firsthand.
 In a manufacturing center, this might look like a smart machine that can tell you in real-time how many packages it has processed in a day.
 This technology coupled with real-time data could be an incredibly valuable asset to a company.
 Many organizations are starting to take notice.
-A 2018 Forrester study predicts that 85% of companies will implement or plan to implement IoT solutions in 2019.
+A 2018 Forrester study predicts that 85% of companies will implement or plan to implement IoT solutions in the next year.